This page is sponsored by:

 biography

-Born Philip St. John Basil Rathbone in June 1892 in Johannesburg, South Africa, stage and screen actor Basil Rathbone was raised in England.
+Born Philip St. John Basil Rathbone on June 13, 1892, in Johannesburg, South Africa, stage and screen actor Basil Rathbone was raised in England.
 As a teenager he took an interest in acting, and by the time he was 20 years old he was a prominent actor on the London stage.
 Service in World War I interrupted his career, but following the war Rathbone made his way to the U.S. and Broadway.
 By the early 1920s he was working steadily on Broadway and had been cast in a few pictures in small roles.
 In the late 1920s, with the advent of talkies, Rathbone went west to Hollywood and was put under contract to MGM, where his first feature was the comedy-of-manners The Last of Mrs. Cheyney (1929; with Norma Shearer and Hedda Hopper).
 He acted in several more films during this period for MGM and other studios but returned to Broadway in late 1930.
 After acting in a few plays, all with short runs, he soon returned to Hollywood to resume his film career.

 LEFT: Hand-tinted 1930s studio photo of Basil Rathbone.
 RIGHT: Rathbone is best remembered for his role as Sherlock Holmes to Nigel Bruce's Dr. Watson